christopher-k-c/nlMetricsBackend/README.md

 # Studio Dashboard - Next.js with Supabase Authentication

 This project is a modern web application built with Next.js and Supabase, featuring a complete authentication system.
-This README explains how the application was created and how key components like authentication work.
+Here I explain how the application was created and how key components like authentication work.

 ## How This Application Was Created